kdustin117/wired-brain-coffee/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 BOY YOU NEED TO FIX THIS!
+NO REALLY!

 **Describe the bug**
 A clear and concise description of what the bug is.